kpousti/cse15l-lab-reports/LabReport3.md

 ## Example 2:
 - **r (recursive)**: When you want to search in all the files under the current directory and its sub directory.
 - This option enables grep to search for patterns recursively in subdirectories.
+- This is a "Deeper" search than `-i` as it searchs for all of the given input in the directories and sub directorys.
+The biggest difference is the case sensitivity that this hold compared to command `-i`

 ```
 Command: stringsearch:336$ grep -r "instructions" stringsearch-data/technical/911report/chapter-1.txt